 Rip Nunnery is not exactly a household name with bass fishing fans.
-Among his contemporaries — Bill Dance, Roland Martin, Jimmy Houston and Tom Mann — all had more illustrious careers.
+Many of his contemporaries — Bill Dance, Roland Martin, Jimmy Houston and Tom Mann — had more illustrious careers.

 But on July 10, 1969, at Lake Eufaula, Nunnery got the best of all of them.
 In fact, he had what may have been the greatest day of tournament bass fishing that any angler has ever enjoyed.